 Ana Baptista, Assistant Professor, Milano School of International Affairs, Management, and Urban Policy

-David Bergman, Part-Time Assistant Professor, Parsons The New School for Design
+David Bergman, Part-Time Assistant Professor, Parsons School of Design

-Nadia Elrokhsy, Assistant Professor and Director, BFA Integrated Design Program, Parsons The New School for Design
+Nadia Elrokhsy, Assistant Professor and Director, BFA Integrated Design Program, Parsons School of Design

-Jean Gardner, Associate Professor, Parsons The New School for Design
+Jean Gardner, Associate Professor, Parsons School of Design

-Aseem Inam, Program Director of the MA in Theories of Urban Practice, Parsons The New School for Design
+Aseem Inam, Program Director of the MA in Theories of Urban Practice, Parsons School of Design

-Jamie Kruse, Part-Time Faculty, Parsons The New School for Design
+Jamie Kruse, Part-Time Faculty, Parsons School of Design

-Victoria Marshall, Assistant Professor, Parsons The New School for Design
+Victoria Marshall, Assistant Professor, Parsons School of Design

 Richard McGahey, Director of MS Environmental Policy and Sustainability Management Program, Milano School of International Affairs, Management, and Urban Policy

-Alan McGowen, Associate Professor, Eugene Lang College The New School for Liberal Arts
+Alan McGowen, Associate Professor, Eugene Lang College of Liberal Arts

-Brian McGrath, Dean of the School of Constructed Environments, Parsons The New School for Design
+Brian McGrath, Dean of the School of Constructed Environments, Parsons School of Design

-P. Timon McPhearson, Assistant Professor, Eugene Lang College The New School for Liberal Arts
+P. Timon McPhearson, Assistant Professor, Eugene Lang College of Liberal Arts

 Kevin McQueen, Part-Time Lecturer, Milano School of International Affairs, Management, and Urban Policy